 Breaking Down the Key Advantages (The Pros)

-Accessibility and Beginner-Friendliness
+Accessibility and Beginner-Friendliness in the google ux design certificate

 A Project-Based, Portfolio-Focused Curriculum